Tesfatsion-Gudeta/Library_App/README.md

 Usage

-**Add books to different categories based on your reading preferences.
+-Add books to different categories based on your reading preferences.

-**Update each book's status (already read, want to read, favorites, etc.) as you progress.
+-Update each book's status (already read, want to read, favorites, etc.) as you progress.

-**View detailed information for each book in your collection.
+-View detailed information for each book in your collection.